prof. dr. S.A. (Menno) Reijneveld

 Related official positions

 Menno Reijneveld is chairman of the Interuniversity Society on Social Medicine and of the Scientific Advisory Committee of the National Center on Child Health.
-He is also member of various other national and international bodies in the domain of Public Health and Community Medicine.
+Moreover, he chairs the NFU/KNMG-Task force on More physician specialists in public health and primary care, and is member of various other national and international bodies in the domain of Public Health and Community Medicine.
 He is past president of the Netherlands Epidemiological Society, and past chairman of the national Educational Committee on Community Medicine.
-He is further adjunct researcher of the Netherlands Interdisciplinary Demographic Institute, visiting professor at the P.J.
-Safarik University, Košice, Slovakia, and advisor of TNO Quality of Life, Leiden, the Netherlands.
+Further, he added to the advisory report Research that makes you better of the Dutch Health Council, aiming at re-orientation of the research of the Dutch university medical centres.
+Moreover, he is advisor of TNO Quality of Life, Leiden, the Netherlands.